 a.
 General emission rate.

-(1) For sources constructed, modified or reconstructed on or after July 21, 1999, the emission of particulate matter from any process shall not exceed an emission standard of 0.1 grain per dry standard cubic foot (dscf) of exhaust gas, except as provided in 567—21.2(455B), 567—23.1(455B), 567—23.4(455B), and 567—Chapter 24.

-(2) For sources constructed, modified or reconstructed prior to July 21, 1999, the emission of particulate matter from any process shall not exceed the amount determined from Table I, or amount specified in a permit if based on an emission standard of 0.1 grain per standard cubic foot of exhaust gas, or established from standards provided in 567—23.1(455B) and 567—23.4(455B).
+(1) For sources constructed, modified or reconstructed on or after July 21, 1999, the emission of particulate matter from any process shall not exceed an emission standard of 0.1 grain per dry standard cubic foot (dscf) of exhaust gas, (2) For sources constructed, modified or reconstructed prior to July 21, 1999, the emission of particulate matter from any process shall not exceed the amount determined from the equations below, or amount specified in a permit if based on an emission standard of 0.1 grain per standard cubic foot of exhaust gas.

-TABLE I

-ALLOWABLE RATE OF EMISSION BASED ON PROCESS WEIGHT RATE*